dtayna/lang-learning-assistant/README.md

 # LangLearningAssistant

+A language learning assistant focused on organizing vocabulary, tracking study progress, and managing language exposure hours.
+This project was developed as a full-stack application using Angular for the front-end and FastAPI for the back-end.

 <img width="2879" height="1537" alt="image" src="https://github.com/user-attachments/assets/34ff4ce7-9fe7-4527-b32b-194ae2ce1224" />

 ## Stack

-Front-end Angular CLI version 18.0.3.
+### Front-end
+Angular 18.0.3
-- TypeScript
+TypeScript
-- Scss
+SCSS
-- Tailwind CSS
+Tailwind CSS

-Back-end developed with Python + FastAPI
+### Back-end
+Python
+FastAPI

 ## Development server